timruffles/grpcerrwrap/README.md

 ## Dependencies

-Only depends on google.golang.org/grpc.
+Only depends on google.golang.org/grpc/codes and google.golang.org/grpc/status.
 The rest are only dependencies of the _test package, so will not end up in your binaries.

 ## Compatability